sarg3nt/certified-kubernetes-security-specialist/04 Supply Chain Security/02 Image Security.md

 imagePullSecrets:
 - name: regcred
 ```
-The kubelet on the node uses the secret to pull the images
+The `kubelet` on the node uses the secret to pull the image